Zermil/gfx-template/README.md

 `base` - Helpers and useful 'standard library' functions.
 `gfx` - Deals with opening a window on a specific OS.
 `os` - Deals with OS specific stuff; win32, linux etc.
 `render` - Deals with backend API specific stuff; d3d11, opengl etc.
+`font` - Different font providers, font rasterization and rendering.

 If someone is taken a little aback by the use of linked list, there's [this great article](https://www.rfleury.com/p/in-defense-of-linked-lists) by [Ryan Fleury](https://twitter.com/ryanjfleury).
 Short version is that they work very well with arenas and as free-list for quick allocations.